Simplified active substances

 - issue an invoice to the applicant for the initial estimated fee once the application has been validated

-- evaluate the application to assess whether there is evidence that the substance does not give rise to concern – this will take approximately 365 days from validating the application
+- evaluate the application to assess whether there is evidence that the substance does not give rise to concern.
+This will take approximately 365 days from validating the application

-- issue an invoice for a "top up" fee if the cost of evaluating the application has gone beyond the initial estimated fee, which must be paid within 30 days of the date of the invoice – failure to pay the requested fees will result in the substance's inclusion in the List being withheld
+- issue an invoice for a "top up" fee if the cost of evaluating the application has gone beyond the initial estimated fee, which must be paid within 30 days of the date of the invoice.
+Failure to pay the requested fees will result in the substance's inclusion in the List being withheld

 You may be asked to provide further information at various stages of the process.
 When such requests are made, the indicative timeframes given above will be suspended.
-Please note if the information you provide is not satisfactory, or you fail to provide the information within the specified deadline, your application may be rejected.

-Active substance inclusion / non-inclusion decision
+Active substance inclusion or non-inclusion decision

 Inclusion recommended